-After you’ve decided on the size, it is then important to understand the style of trim you want.
+After you have decided on the size, it is important to understand the style of trim you want.
 The appropriate style is largely based on the application and the desired effect you are going for:

-Reflector Trim: Reflector trims are the preferred choice for use in kitchens, very high ceilings and commercial applications.
+- Reflector Trims are the preferred choice for use in kitchens, very high ceilings and commercial applications.
 Reflector trims use a highly polished smooth interior trim to maximize the amount of light produced from the bulb.
 These trims are available with multiple tints which can aid in either obscuring the bulb from view, or warming the room.

-Adjustable Trim: Adjustable trims are used in a variety of applications.
+- Adjustable Trims are used in a variety of applications.
 They can be used in general lighting, task lighting, accent lighting and wall washing.
 These types of trims allow the bulb to "float" in the housing and give the user the ability to position the bulb to reach a desired area.
 A benefit to using adjustable trims is that the housing can be installed off center and the trim can compensate for the housings position and still accomplish the desired lighting technique.

-Lensed Trim: Lensed trims are designed to protect the bulb and the interior of the housing from moisture or taking direct hits of water.
+- Lensed Trims are designed to protect the bulb and the interior of the housing from moisture or taking direct hits of water.
 They are the preferred choice for use in bathrooms, showers, eave lighting and in closets.

-Wall Washed Trim: Wall Wash trims are combinations of a directional reflector and a light "scoop" direct light toward the wall.
+- Wall Washed Trims are combinations of a directional reflector and a light "scoop" direct light toward the wall.
 Most scoop wall washers utilize A-lamp or CFL lamps.
 Higher wattage commercial style scoop wall washers utilize R/BR Lamps.
 Scoop wall wash trims are generally spaced 20"- 30" from the wall and 20"- 30" apart.

-Decorative Trim: Decorative trims have become very popular over the last few years.
+- Decorative Trims have become very popular over the last few years.
 They combine the ability to provide a pleasing look on the ceiling while utilizing a powerful and efficient low voltage halogen bulb.

 Note: Not all trim sizes and styles work with all housings.
 Therefore, it is important to understand the type of housing you need before falling in love with a certain trim.
 Similarly, some trims are suited or line voltage and some low voltage; therefore, make sure you understand all of your other constraints before picking your trim.

-If you still have questions, visit our Recessed Lighting FAQ or feel free to give us a call at 866-428-9289.
+If you still have questions, visit our Recessed Lighting FAQ or talk to one of our lighting experts by calling 866 428 9289.
 We would be glad to help you find the right recessed lighting.